 This is a coastal walk which passes through a lovely pine forest (but beware there is also a long stretch with hardly any shade).
 A stop at the mostly deserted beach of Agios Pavlos is a must (you can also get water and food at a small canteen there).
 The chapel of Agios Pavlos (11th century) on the beach is also worth seeing.

 Agia Roumeli is also worth a visit even though it can be far too crowded in the afternoon when the hordes walking through the gorge of Samaria have arrived.
-Agia Roumeli has a nice beach (very quiet if you go a little to the East of the village) and a ruined Turkish fort above the village offering lovely views.
+Agia Roumeli has a very nice beach and a ruined Turkish fort above the village offering lovely views.
 You can also walk up the gorge of Samaria (or a part of it) although you are likely to meet sizeable crowds of walkers going the other way.

 Walking towards the East, through Loutro and another good hour along and above the coast you reach the beach of Glyka Nera (Sweet Water).
 Its name derives from the fact that if you dig a little in the fine pebble sweet water will seep through to the surface.
 The beach is generally very peaceful and the location, below high cliffs, is stunning.
 If you do not want to return on foot you can walk onwards to Sfakia (under an hour) and take a boat back to Loutro.
 There is also a regular boat connection (morning and afternoon) that connects Sweet Water beach to Loutro and Hora Sfakion.

 Dedicated hikers can also go further afield, especially in the mountains but this goes beyond the scope of this web site but here is a great link to a private walking guide in West Crete especially for the mountains of the region of Sfakia.